shermanloan/scejson-doc/doc/module-loan.md

 When specifying a semimonthly fee stream, the day number on which the first fee is added determines the day number for all of the following odd numbered payments.
-If you omit this field or specify a value of `0`, then the even numbered fees will be generated using the default method within the SCEX.
+If you omit this field or specify a value of `0`, then the even numbered fees will be generated using the default method within the SCE.
 If the value of the `Term` field is `1`, then the value of this field is ignored.

-If you wish to specify the day number on which even numbered fees fall (overriding the default method used in the SCEX), then set the value of this field to the desired day number.
+If you wish to specify the day number on which even numbered fees fall (overriding the default method used in the SCE), then set the value of this field to the desired day number.
 Setting the value of this field to `31` will cause all even fees to fall on the last day of the month.